2016 Scientific Research and Experimental Development tax credit claim

 The project is attempting to develop general purpose learning and thinking software for the autonomous control of robots.
 The approach is based on the development of a new artificial neural network (ANN).

 More specifically the project is attempting to develop a new hierarchical structure of ANN nodes that:

 Line 244 – What work did you perform in the tax year to overcome the scientific or technological uncertainties described in Line 242?
 (Summarize the systematic investigation) (Maximum 700 words)

-Approach: Increase the complexity of the ANN structure and algorithms to process the requirements at greater complexity while still handling the lower complexity features.
+Approach: Increase the complexity of the ANN structure and algorithms to process the requirements at greater levels of complexity while still handling the lower complexity features.
 Run regression tests on already working lower complexity features.
 Determine its success at learning and thinking based on the observation of its actions in artificial test environments simulated in software and by inspection of its internal memory traces and processes.
 More details about the research are available at www.adaptroninc.com

 Two pieces of software are being researched;